gioenn/response-letter-template/README.md

 ### Usage

-To use the new commands put the `responseletter.sty` file into the root folder of a latex project and in the preamble of the main file add `\usepackage{responseletter}`.
+To use the new commands:

+1. Put the `responseletter.sty` file into the root folder of a latex project.
+2. Add `\usepackage{responseletter}` in the preamble of the main file of the project.

+### Commands

 * **Command** `\reviewer{review prologue}{thanks}`